KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
-4. No keywords in 'package.json'.
-We would use them as tags on the website.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `MMM-DarkSkyRadar.js`: Replace it with `MagicMirror²`.
 6. Warning: No LICENSE file.

 ### [MMM-DateCounter by alltopafi](https://github.com/alltopafi/MMM-DateCounter)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-DateCounter.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-DateCounter.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-DateOnly by grabenhenrich](https://github.com/grabenhenrich/MMM-DateOnly)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-DateOnly.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-DBF by Helpi90](https://github.com/Helpi90/MMM-DBF)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-DBF.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-DBF.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.